ronen/jfill/README.txt

     for (var i=0; i<result.length; i++) {
         container.appendChild(result[i]);
     }
     // since the example data is a single object rather than an array, the result
     // in this case will have only one child, so we could simply use
     //    container.appendChild(result[0]);
     // but showing the more general code for reference.

-For a working example, see example.html
+For a more complex working example, see example.html

 ### Credits